tux4kids/tuxmath/docs/README.txt

   On the other hand, you may wish to lock-in the other three kinds of equations, so that the players cannot disable any of them.
-  All games will always have addition, subtraction and multiplication problems, but will never had division problems.
+  All games will always have addition, subtraction and multiplication problems, but will never have division problems.

   [ UNDER CONSTRUCTION ]